joms/TGAI2014/README.md

 Zoobot (Or whatever we decide to call it)
 ======
-Team (need to find a teamname)'s bot for The Gathering 2014 AI Programming compo
+####Team (need to find a teamname)'s bot for The Gathering 2014 AI Programming compo

 Will probably be written in js and run in browser.
 This makes it able to run extensive and intuitive debugging.
+JS should be the language wich is the most common when comparing our experience in programming.
+This is of course open for discussion.

 ---